Smudging 101 -How to Cleanse Your Aura & Space

 Photo by Anna Tarazevich

 Have you ever walked into someone’s home and felt tension in the air so thick, that you could cut it with a knife?
-It’s almost like you could feel that they were just arguing.
-This would be a good time for that person to “smudge” or cleanse their home.
+It is almost like you could feel that they were just arguing.
+This would be one example of a great time for that person to “smudge” or cleanse their home.

 Smudging is the practice of cleansing yourself and your space to remove negative energy, creating a blank slate for new and positive energy to enter.

 After arguments, when you are feeling low/sad, or just unwell as a whole.
-If you are an empath, or very susceptible to other people’s energy, I recommended smudging more often.
+If you are an empath, or very susceptible to other people’s energy, we recommended smudging more often.

 You only need 3 tools for this practice. *Refer to above picture*